tmnt-raphael/AddressBook/README.md

 myAddressBook.addEntry(myEntry);
 ```

-The documentation for more the methods of AddressBook.java are in that file, which uses the Javadoc code documentation format.
+The documentation for more methods of AddressBook.java are in that file, which uses the Javadoc code documentation format.